stanwood/handbook/README.md

 ### Vaults

-- `Private` is where our team can store all their private logins to company accounts (Toggl, Hubspot, ...)
+- `Private` is where every team member can individually store all their private logins to company accounts (Toggl, Hubspot, ...)
 - `Company Accounts` is where our team can access all our shared accounts (Udemy, developer tools, ...)
-- `Payments` is where our team can access our company cards
+- `Payments` is where our team can access our company cards (We limit access to that vault on a need to know basis.)

 For email addresses that contain sensible information, they are in other hidden vaults.